jshun/ligra/README.md

 Compilation
 --------

+Recommended environment
+	* Intel icpc compiler
-This code currently compiles with g++ version 4.8.0 or higher with support for Cilk+, with the Intel icpc compiler, and with OpenMP.
+	* g++ &gt;= 4.8.0 with support for Cilk+,

 To compile with g++ using Cilk, define the environment variable CILK.
 To compile with icpc, define the environment variable MKLROOT and make sure CILK is not defined.
-To compile with OpenMP, define the environment variable OPENMP and make sure CILK and MKLROOT are not defined.
 To compile with g++ with no parallel support, make sure CILK, MKLROOT and OPENMP are not defined.
 Using Cilk+ seems to give the best parallel performance in our experience.

+Alternative
+	* OpenMP

+To compile with OpenMP, define the environment variable OPENMP and make sure CILK and MKLROOT are not defined.

 Note: OpenMP support in Ligra has not been thoroughly tested.
 If you experience any errors, please send an email to [Julian